HangfireIO/Hangfire.Documentation/tutorials/send-email.rst

     <3

-And call Postal to sent email notification from the ``Create`` controller action:
+And call Postal to send email notification from the ``Create`` controller action:

 .. code-block:: c#